FayP/form-validation-problem/Explanation.md

 #### Accessibility

 I've added some aria tags that I believe are applicable to the DOM nodes in the `index.html` file.
+Mostly the simple ones but others that would be really useful are `aria-invalid` which would change value as teh field becomes valid/invalid.
+However I ran out of time to implement this properley.

 #### Progressive enhancement